 Click Backgrounds where you can change your background image, add your own custom images and even set up a slideshow to play on your Desktop.
 Then click Effects.
-Turn off all the Effects.
+Turn off all of the Effects.
 Then click Font Selection to increase the font size.
 Then click Themes to change themes for your panels and windows to whatever you want.

-Then click Date and Time.
+The second set of rows in System Settings is called Preferences.
+Click Date and Time.
 Turn off the 24 hour clock and turn on the date.
 Then click Desktop.
-Uncheck the Computer and Home to hide these buttons from your Desktop.
-Then click on the Screen Save.
+Check Mounted Drives to make sure they appear on the Desktop when you insert a USB stick.
+Scroll down to the Screen Saver icon and open it.
 Change the Delay time to Never and turn off both Lock settings.

-Then close the Software Manager.
 Next, we will install an apt image called the Libre Wolf Browser.
 Go to this web page:

 Download the app image to your Downloads folder.
 Then create an apps folder and transfer the app image to your apps folder.
 Then right click on the file and click Properties.
 Then click the Permissions tab and check Allow executing file as a program.